Find April 2026 Cruises (with Prices) - Cruise Critic

 We found you 2 cruises

-Port: Amsterdam • Zaandam • Hoorn • Nijmegen • Rotterdam • Veere • Ghent • Antwerp
+Port: Miami • Harvest Caye • Roatan • Costa Maya • Cozumel • Miami

 Cruise Critic is not a booking agent and does not charge any service fees to users of our site.
 Our partners who list cruise pricing on Cruise Critic are required to provide prices for cruise only or cruise packages, per person, double occupancy, and are based on specific cabin types and sailing dates, and may not be available for all cabin types/sailings.
 Taxes, fees and port expenses included.
 Rates are in USD and valid for US and Canadian residents only.
 Fuel supplement may apply.
 When you book with one of our partners, please be sure to check their site for a full disclosure of all applicable fees as required by the U.S. Department of Transportation.